truemed/ModSecurityLog/README.md

 ## How to uninstall
 1. Stop the service (Control Panel > Administrative Tools > Services > ModSecurityLog)
 2. Run the `install.ps1 -uninstall` command.
+(Open Powershell as Administrator)